Vice President of Public Policy, Transportation

 Bay Area Council

-Loper received a Master of Public Administration degree from the USC Price School of Public Policy, where she was a Dean’s Merit Scholar, and graduated with honors from UCLA with a degree in Political Science and International Relations.
-A Bay Area native, she lives in Oakland with her husband and two young children.
+Loper received a Master of Public Administration degree from the USC Price School of Public Policy, where she was a Dean’s Merit Scholar, and received her BA in Political Science and International Relations from UCLA.
+An East Bay native, she lives in Oakland with her husband and two young children.